colevandersWands/fosdem-2019/1-explicitly-teach-the-implicit.md

 below are two snippets of code, one made up of an if/elseif/else and one of a for loop.  each snippet has been refactored 3 different ways - each more explicit than the last

 try playing around with each refactor in the console passing through different values.  which version is easier to understand and explain back to someone else?

+run the fully expanded & logged snippet in the console, then scroll the markdown up to the original unexpanded snippet.  how does this compare to trying to step through the same code without a log?

 [TOP](#explicitly-teach-the-implicit)